shreyasrai2003/PIJ_assignments_21070126088/Lab_Assignment_2/README.txt

 Title: PIJ Lab Assignment-2

-Problem Statement:
+Part1.
 W.a.p that declares two arrays named ‘even’ and ‘odd’.
 Accept numbers from the user and move them to respective arrays depending on whether they are even or odd.

-The java program consists of 3 distinct classes, i.e. Main.java, Sort.java & Output.java.

-1.Main.java:

-The Main class contains the psvm function which has the switch case program of function calls that can be performed by the user within the do while loop.
-The User can enter the operation to perform, give the required data and get the desired output and can even perform multiple operations using the do while program.

-2.Sort.java:

-The Calculator class contains all the function definitions of the mathematical operations that we are making available for the user to perform.

-3.Output.java

-The UserInput class contains functions to take data input from the user and to print the data in an array.

-Functions from both the Calculator class and userInput class are called in the psvm function using the objects of their respective classes.
+Part2.
+Implement a java function that finds 2 neighboring numbers in an array with the smallest distance to each.
+The function should return the index of the 1st number.

+Part3.
+Write a Java program to convert an array into ArrayList and vice versa.